rogalmic/flight-planner/README.md

 OBJECTIVES:
 - as simple as possible with interaction options at every step, nothing purely automatic
 - based on OSM, but with possibility to change to different source
-- remember offline data in `tiles` folder, see https://github.com/hdjarv/osm-tile-downloader
+- remember offline data in `tiles` folder, see https://github.com/hdjarv/osm-tile-downloader, offline deliverable built in `travis`

-TODO:
-- offline deliverable built in `travis`

 Requirements:
 - recent browser